-Current Exhibitions at VISUAL are:
+Current Exhibitions at the VISUAL Centre for Contemporary Art are:

-- 1. Sky Fold
+1. Sky Fold

-- 2. Woman in the Machine
+2. Woman in the Machine

-- 3. The Braun Archive
+3. The Braun Archive

 Acknowledging the importance of the former Braun factory in Carlow town, and alongside the creative re-imagination of the building for Woman in the Machine, VISUAL and Carlow Arts Festival have undertaken to document and record this important building and site in the Braun Archive.

-- 4. Wet Signal Voice Gardens
+4. Wet Signal Voice Gardens

 In Lobby Gallery, Wet Signal Voice Gardens is an online landscape, made by Kari Robertson.
 Audiences are invited to press the big, red button and speak into the microphone.
-Their sounds are recorded, and the recording is transformed into a colourful shape with the form and characteristics determined by the pitch, length, and volume of the voice.
+Their sounds are recorded, and the recording is transformed into a colorful shape with the form and characteristics determined by the pitch, length, and volume of the voice.